 When not to use the iterative process

-While the iterative process is a great tool, it’s not right for every situation.
-Here are a few situations when you might not want to use the iterative process.
+While the iterative process is a great tool, it’s only right for some situations.
+Here are a few cases when you might want to avoid using the iterative process.

 When time is of the essence

-The iterative process may not be the best choice if you’re working on a project with a tight deadline.
-Each iteration takes time, and on larger projects, you may not have enough time to complete all of the iterations.
+There may be better choices than the iterative process if you’re working on a project with a tight deadline.
+Each iteration takes time, and you may need more time on larger projects to complete all of the iterations.

 When there is no room for error